rustprooflabs/pgosm-flex/README.md

 The image has all the pre-reqs installed, handles downloading an OSM subregion from Geofabrik, and saves an output `.sql` file with the processed data ready to load into your database(s).

-The script in the Docker image uses `PGOSM_DATE` to enable the Docker process to archive source PBF files and easily reload them at a later date.
+The PBF/MD5 source files are archived by date with the ability to easily reload them at a later date.

 ### Basic Docker usage